 We develop and tailor our proprietary curriculum specifically to our interactive lesson format and our goal of building an interactive and immersive English learning environment.
-Our flagship courses, Classic English and Classic English Junior, place specific emphasis on the development of English communication skills.
-We complement our flagship offerings with a number of specialty courses aimed at situation-based English education and test preparation needs, such as Business English and IELTS Speaking.
+Our flagship courses, Classic English Junior and Classic English, place specific emphasis on the development of English communication skills.
+We complement our flagship offerings with American Academy and Small Class courses, as well as a number of specialty courses aimed at situation-based English education and test preparation needs, such as our 51 Talk New Concept English course, designed to help K-12 students with test preparation, as well as Business English and IELTS Speaking.